intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 Legacy Profiler Tool (Experimental)
 -----------------------------------

 The legacy profiler tool is an extension of PyTorch* legacy profiler for profiling operators' overhead on XPU devices.
-With this tool, users can get the information in many fields of the run models or code scripts.
-User should build Intel® Extension for PyTorch* with profiler support as default and enable this tool by a `with` statement before the code segment.
+With this tool, you can get the information in many fields of the run models or code scripts.
+Build Intel® Extension for PyTorch* with profiler support as default and enable this tool by adding a `with` statement before the code segment.

 For more detailed information, check `Legacy Profiler Tool <features/profiler_legacy.md>`_.